Conjunctive Queries: Unique Characterizations and Exact Learnability: Frontiers in the homomorphism lattice of structures

 \subsection{Frontiers for classes with bounded expansion}

 The notion of a \emph{class of graphs with bounded expansion} was introduced in~\cite{nesetril2018grad}.
+Intuitively, a class of graphs has bounded expansion if all of its shallow minors are sparse.
 We will not give a precise definition here, but important examples include graphs of bounded degree, graphs of bounded treewidth, planar graphs, and any class of graphs excluding a minor.
-The same concept of bounded expansion can be applied also to arbitrary structures: a class of structures $\mathcal{C}$ is said to have bounded expansion if the class of Gaifman graphs of structures in $\mathcal{C}$ has bounded expansion.
+The same concept of bounded expansion can be applied also to arbitrary structures: a class of structures $\mathcal{C}$ is said to have bounded expansion if the class of \emph{Gaifman graphs} of structures in $\mathcal{C}$ has bounded expansion.
 We refer to~\cite{nesetril2012sparsity} for more details.
 Classes of structures of bounded expansion are in many ways computationally well-behaved (cf.~for example~\cite{kazana2020firsts}).

 Ne\v{s}et\v{r}il and Ossona de Mendez \cite{NesetrilOssona2008, nesetril2012sparsity} show that if $\mathcal{C}$ is any class of structures with bounded expansion, then every structure has a finite duality w.r.t. $\mathcal{C}$.
-It follows by Lemma~\ref{lem:frontiers-and-dualities} that also every structure has a finite fontier w.r.t.~$\mathcal{C}$.
-Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{NesetrilOssona2008, nesetril2012sparsity} only consider connected structures without designated elements, but their result extends in a straightforward way to the general case of structures with designated elements.
+It follows by Lemma~\ref{lem:frontiers-and-dualities} that also every structure has a fontier w.r.t.~$\mathcal{C}$.
+Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{NesetrilOssona2008, nesetril2012sparsity} only consider connected structures without distinguished elements, \footnote{Note that the various notions of connectedness, such as based on the incidence graph, fact graph, or Gaifman graph, all coincide for relational structures without distinguished elements.} but their result extends in a straightforward way to the general case of structures with distinguished elements.
 Furthermore, it yields an effective procedure for constructing frontiers, although non-elementary (i.e., not bounded by a fixed tower of exponentials).

 \begin{theorem}[from \cite{NesetrilOssona2008, nesetril2012sparsity}] Let $\mathcal{C}$ be any class of structures that has bounded expansion.
-Then every structure $(A,\textbf{a})$ has a finite frontier w.r.t. $\mathcal{C}$, which can be effectively constructed. \end{theorem}
+Then every structure $(A,\textbf{a})$ has a frontier w.r.t. $\mathcal{C}$, which can be effectively constructed. \end{theorem}